 Ypres (Menin Gate) Memorial

-Work will commence on Monday 15 April 2013 to replace the name panels at bay 22 of the Menin Gate Memorial.
-Also re-inpainting of the names on the panels has started.
-During the works access to the panels of bay 22 might be difficult.
+Maintenance and re-inpainting of the names on the panels is still on-going.
+During the works access to some of the panels might be difficult.
 However, during working hours, and if feasible, the public will be allowed closer access to an inscription on these panels, on request to the foreman on site.
-The work is expected to be completed by the end of July 2013.
+The work is expected to be completed by the end of October 2013.

 YPRES (MENIN GATE) MEMORIAL